🥢 Have You Eaten Yet?

 Why thematic analysis?

-Thematic analysis helped us identify emotional patterns without forcing predefined assumptions—critical for a topic as intimate and layered as intergenerational care and trauma.
+Thematic analysis helped us identify emotional patterns without forcing predefined assumptions, which was critical for a topic as intimate and layered as intergenerational care and trauma.
 Our stories spanned languages, generations, and contexts, and we needed a method that could hold space for complexity.

 We followed a collaborative process: